github/docs/content/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/filtering-projects.md

 ---
 title: 'Filtering {% data variables.projects.projects_v2 %}'
-intro: "Use filters to choose which items appear in your project's views."
+intro: Use filters to choose which items appear in your project's views.
 miniTocMaxHeadingLevel: 3
 versions:
   feature: projects-v2